- THE COLLECTION

 - THE SPIRIT OF THE GALLERY

-The history of ancient Egypt began circa 5000 BC with two kingdoms: that of the North, which worshipped Horus, and that of the Nile Valley, which honoured the god Seth.
+The history of ancient Egypt began circa 5000 BC with two kingdoms: that of the North, which worshipped Horus, and that of the Nile Valley, which honored the god Seth.
 As the North prevailed over the South in the 4th millennium towards 3200 BC, gods and goddesses began to take on, in the Egyptian imagination, human form.
 Thus this first, big, unified state in the history of mankind had discovered, well before the Bible was written, the existence of a unique and invisible God, whom the Pharaohs hastened to incarnate.

 What is impressive about ancient Egyptian art is the impression of order that